 A lot of fancy products which are supposed to give your hair ‘shine’, ‘volume’ or even ‘quick growth’ contain these products in excesses.
 Slapping on these products on your hair to give you the results advertised on the package will cause more harm than good.

 Split ends happen when the ends of your hair are disregarded.
 It’s very common to get carried away with applying creams and oils to the scalp and body of your hair that you forget to pay attention to the tips/ends.

 The ends are the oldest part of your hair and are more fragile if not taken care of.
 So remember to seal (oil) your ends after moisturizing, be careful not to over comb your hair or doing anything that would result in them being dry.

 Also if you are experiencing split ends already, do not hold on to them, have them trimmed the moment you notice them.

 There’s a reason natural hair experts advocate sleeping with a satin or silk scarf on or using a satin pillowcase.
 The reason being that cotton is very absorbent.
 So using cotton scarves or sleeping on a cotton pillowcase will have the cotton material sucking in moisture from your hair.
 So invest in satin or silk scarves, they are actually prettier than cotton scarves.

 Wrong Protective Style

 Every natural hair guru swears one of the ways to growing long hair is by wearing protective styles.
-Wearing protective styles like braids, weaves, wigs ensure that your hands are away from your hair and gives it a rest from all the combing and other manipulations.
-A lot of people however forget about their hair underneath.
-If you neglect it, it would do more harm than good, resulting in a lot of breakage.
+Wearing protective styles like braids, weaves, wigs ensure that your hands are away from your hair and give your hair a rest from all the combing and other manipulations.
+A lot of people, however, forget about their hair underneath.
+If you neglect it, it would do more harm than good, resulting in a lot of breakages.